What is a Pilates Springboard?

 Our physical therapy plus Pilates Springboard combination at MPT&Rehab approach will:

-Key unique features Pilates Springboard vs. Pilates Reformer:
+Key unique features Pilates Springboard Springs vs. Pilates Reformer:

 - Independent activation and specification for each limb of your body enabling it to correctly and individually test proper weight bearing and function

-At MAYWOOD PHYSICAL THERAPY AND Rehab Center plans will be setup based on the patient specific diagnosis.
+At Maywood Physical Therapy & Rehab Center plans will be setup based on the patient specific diagnosis.
 After a thorough functional examination conducted by our therapists/doctors they will customize treatment plans that are designed to increase stability, promote increased mobility and eliminate all pain.